piisa/piisa/docs/usage.md

 ... where:

- * `<input-document>` is a text, Word o CSV file (the formats currently supported by the `pii-preprocess` package), or a YAML dump of an already-parsed document
+ * `<input-document>` is a text, Word o CSV file (the formats currently supported by the `pii-preprocess` package), or a YAML dump of an already-parsed document.
  * `<output-document.yml>` is a YAML representation of the document with all found PII entities changed to a label that indicates the type of PII
  * `--lang en` indicates the language to use (using the ISO 639-1 two-letter